eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 See [Topic 12](#a2312-topic-12---attestation-rulebooks).

-#### A.2.3.42 Topic 42 - Requirements for QTSPs to access authentic sources
+#### A.2.3.42 Topic 42 - Requirements for QTSPs to access Authentic Sources

 *Short description*